-The Burmese cat is named after it's country of
+Burmese cat is named after its country of origin,

-attempt to produce offspring which bred true.
-Dr
+offspring which bred true.
+Dr Thompson enlisted the

-Thompson enlisted the help of Virginia Cobb (Newton
+help of Virginia Cobb (Newton Cattery), Billie Gerst

-Siamese kittens & brown kittens with darker points
+brown kittens with darker points (just like Wong

-(like Wong Mau).
-Wong Mau was mated to a son from
+Mau).
+Wong Mau was mated to a son from this litter

-this litter (Yen Yen Mau) & this litter contained
+(Yen Yen Mau) and this litter contained three

 kittens.
 The dark brown offspring did indeed breed

-true & became the foundation cats of the Burmese
+true and became the foundation cats of the Burmese

 breed.
 Wong Mau continued to produce kittens with

-three colour variations & it is now accepted that
+three colour variations, and it is now accepted that

 Wong Mau was in fact a Siamese x Burmese hybrid.